blockchain-unica/asc1-experiments/use_cases/stateless/oracle.md

 oracle.teal: NPNJ2B3QPG4MPHX5OVIYQGO4GXMPGIPHTBRSJZ4S3HXA5MERTPOOWT47ZE
 ```

-Now, we can either perform a send from some other account or from a [faucet](https://bank.testnet.algorand.network/) to send some Algos
+Now, we put some Algos (say, 10) in the contract account, by sending them from another account or from a [faucet](https://bank.testnet.algorand.network/).
-(say, 10 Algos) to the contract account.
 After that, we check its balance:
 ```
 # goal account balance -a NPNJ2B3QPG4MPHX5OVIYQGO4GXMPGIPHTBRSJZ4S3HXA5MERTPOOWT47ZE